The Jean Charlot Collection (University of Hawai'i at Manoa)

-The Collection's strengths include materials on Mexican art and archaeology, particularly relating to the revolutionary artists and writers of the 1920s, and Charlot's place among them; resources on mural painting, especially the fresco technique he employed so often in his own murals; the records of his long association with Paul Claudel; and sources on diverse subjects-for example printmaking, liturgical art, portraiture, children's book illustration, Hawaiian history, language and culture-that relate to his body of work in many media.
+The Collection's strengths include materials on Mexican art and archaeology, particularly relating to the revolutionary artists and writers of the 1920s, and Charlot's place among them; resources on mural painting, especially the fresco technique he employed so often in his own murals; the records of his long association with Paul Claudel; and sources on diverse subjects—for example printmaking, liturgical art, portraiture, children's book illustration, Hawaiian history, language and culture—that relate to his body of work in many media.
 Charlot was known for his path-breaking color lithography, and the Collection holds a master set of his prints.
 His enduring interest in popular art is shown in collections he formed of 18th and 19th-century popular prints, including wood engravings from the French town of Épinal; engravings, etchings and chromolithographs of the Mexican José Guadalupe Posada; the lithographs of Henri Daumier; and European vues d'optique.
-In keeping with Charlot's vision, an Archive of Hawai'i Artists has been established and holds the papers of Hawai'i artists he came to know after he arrived in Hawai'i in 1949.
+In keeping with Charlot's vision, the Archives of Hawai'i Artists and Architects has been established and holds the papers of Hawai'i artists he came to know after he arrived in Hawai'i in 1949.

 The images in the Artstor Digital Library encompass a selection of Charlot's works from private collections and institutional holdings, including the Jean Charlot Collection, which is also supplying both images and cataloging information for all the works displayed.
 Support for preservation, documentation and digital photography of many works has been provided by The Jean Charlot Foundation, established in 1968 to perpetuate Charlot's legacy, encourage artists and scholars in their work, and promote the social and intercultural aspects of art.
 The Collection acknowledges the participation of the Visual Resources Librarian of the University's Department of Art and Art History in the selection, and the assistance of the Manager of the Jean Charlot Estate LLC who also granted permission to reproduce the works shown.